 In 2011, Christ in the City began with 15 young people who committed themselves to living in community, learning about the Faith, and serving the poor.
 The program was entrusted to the Christian Life Movement (CLM) as the service arm of their mission in the United States.

-In 2019, the program has expanded to form 27 year-long missionaries in Denver and this summer we sent missionary teams out to 5 new cities to lead 3-week summer programs, training others and making friends on the street from coast to coast!
+In summer 2019, we sent missionary teams out to 5 new cities to lead 3-week summer programs, training others and making friends on the street from coast to coast!

 STORIES OF TRANSFORMING CULTURE

 By training and forming young adults, volunteers, and the greater community to encounter the poor, we are transforming culture.
 This Year in Review highlights just how Christ in the City is creating a culture of encounter.